kaltura/kaltura-player-js/docs/configuration.md

 >##### Type: `boolean`
 >##### Default: `false`
 >##### Description: Indicates whether to stop using the saved user preferences.
->User preferences are actions that triggered by the user and produce a configurable value that is saved in the browser's local storage.
-The player uses those values to enable consistent use of the player.
-For example, if the last watched media was muted, the next media will be muted also, even if the user refreshed the page.
 <br>More on user preferences in the player can be found [here]().
 ##
 >### config.player